weerd/apollo-pages/README.md

 ### Step 2: Service Provider

-Within your Laravel project, open `config/app.php` and, at then end of the `providers` array, append:
+Within your Laravel project, open `config/app.php` and, at the end of the `providers` array, append:

 ```php
 'providers' => [